CHOICE – Private Facilitation Training (On-site or Live Online)

 - A group of fast-track individuals was selected by a PMO (Project Management Office).
 The company sought to amplify their facilitation skills to improve their success with their most important or highly critical projects.
-Students shared highly insightful critiques of each other’ performance (in a positive sense), since the group knew that the hopes and prosperity of the company’s future depended largely on their efforts to lead through facilitation.
+Students shared highly insightful critiques of each other’ performance (in a positive sense) since the group knew that the hopes and prosperity of the company’s future depended largely on their efforts to lead through facilitation.

 - A new product discovery and innovation department wanted to improve their facilitation skills.
 They needed to improve the stimulation of new ideas with internal work groups based on input gathered from ethnographic studies.
 They aspired for enhanced skills, better structure, and standardized approaches to build consensus with internal review boards and development teams.
 Ultimately, they improved the decision-making power of their organization and improved their portfolio alignment process with refined active-listening skills, improved process, and consistent rhetoric.

 - Ten-person board of directors wanted to improve their group decision-making process.
-Instead of relying on outside help, they decided to take the entire BOD and provide training on active listening, clear speaking, and other skills associated with professional facilitation.
-In addition to immersing themselves with a better understanding about how and when to use simple, complicated, and complex approaches to prioritizing from a few issues to hundreds of competing ideas, they practiced by example and developed newly found respect for each other.
+Instead of relying on outside help, they decided to take the entire BoD and provide training on active listening, clear speaking, and other skills associated with professional facilitation.
+In addition to immersing themselves with a better understanding of how and when to use simple, complicated, and complex approaches to prioritizing from a few issues to hundreds of competing ideas, they practiced by example and developed newly found respect for each other.

-- A group of sixty scientists needed to improve its ability to lead expert peers through an improved process of “discovery” (asking questions), while remaining neutral about content.
+- A group of sixty scientists needed to improve its ability to lead expert peers through an improved process of “discovery” (asking questions) while remaining neutral about content.
 They were instructed on how to become “process policemen” and properly manage the context of meetings so that others could make highly valuable content contributions in appropriate context.

 - A plenary type training session for nearly one hundred people was held for a group of professional data modelers.
 They sought to improve their general understanding about preparing and facilitating business communities and gather their logical requirements.
-They especially wanted to focus on softer, people skills how to manage difficult personality types and other potential conflict.
+They especially wanted to focus on softer, people skills how to manage difficult personality types and other potential conflicts.